NexiusTailer/Nex-AC/README.md

 #### IsAntiNOPEnabledForPlayer(playerid, nopcode)
 > Use to check whether one of the anti-NOPs is enabled/disabled for a specific player
-> * `playerid` - The ID of the player to be checked whether the anti-NOP enabled/disabled for him
+> * `playerid` - The ID of the player to be checked whether the anti-NOP is enabled/disabled for him
 > * `nopcode` - The ID of the anti-NOP to check
 > * Return `1 (true)` if enabled or `0 (false)` if disabled

 Added in v1.9.42:

 #### AntiCheatGetVehicleDriver(vehicleid)
-> Use to get the ID of the driver ID of the vehicle
+> Use to get the ID of the driver of a vehicle
 > * `vehicleid` - The ID of the vehicle to get the driver ID of
 > * Returns the ID of the driver or `INVALID_PLAYER_ID` if the vehicle does not exist

 #### AntiCheatGetVehicleInterior(vehicleid)
-> Use to get the ID of the current interior ID of the vehicle
+> Use to get the ID of the current interior of a vehicle
 > * `vehicleid` - The ID of the vehicle to get the interior ID of
 > * Returns the ID of the interior or `0` if the vehicle does not exist

 #### AntiCheatGetVehiclePaintjob(vehicleid)
-> Use to get the ID of the paintjob ID of the vehicle
+> Use to get the ID of the paintjob of a vehicle
 > * `vehicleid` - The ID of the vehicle to get the paintjob ID of
 > * Returns the ID of the paintjob or `3` if the vehicle does not exist

 Added in v1.9.43:

 #### AntiCheatGetVehiclePos(vehicleid, &Float:x, &Float:y, &Float:z)
-> Use to get the position of a vehicle
+> Use to get the position of a vehicle (according to anticheat data)
 > * `vehicleid` - The ID of the vehicle to get the position of
 > * `&Float:x` - A variable to store the x coordinate in, passed by reference
 > * `&Float:y` - A variable to store the y coordinate in, passed by reference